Masterpush07/ML-PROJECTS/Project-2/readme.md

 # Rock vs Mine Prediction

-This project utilizes machine learning to classify sonar signals as either rocks or mines.
+This project leverages machine learning to classify sonar signals as either rocks or mines.
 The notebook demonstrates data preprocessing, model training, and evaluation using sonar data.

 ## Features
 - Data cleaning and preprocessing